 “A staff accountant is very well rounded and knowledgeable of all areas in the accounting department such as bank reconciliations, journal entries, budgeting, accounts payable, accounts receivable and payroll.
 A great staff accountant can make or break the department with technical proficiency and communication.
-CSS has placed many staff accountants in the past and is focused on making sure that we continue to have some of the best jobs in the market!
-Says Ashlei Randolph, Branch Manager, Contemporary Staffing Solutions.
+CSS has placed many staff accountants in the past and is focused on making sure that we continue to have some of the best jobs in the market!” says Ashlei Randolph, Branch Manager of Contemporary Staffing Solutions’ Delaware office.

 Start By Summing It Up

 Include a summary at the top of the page that highlights your most important skills and concisely conveys who you are as a professional.
 For example: Results-oriented staff accountant with five years of experience preparing clear and accurate financial reports for executive-level management.
 Seeking a staff accounting position with room for growth.

 While it is important to showcase skills alignment with a specific position with a position and while you should make sure that your resume is keyword-optimized for automated screening software, it is important to keep your language clear and concise.
 Make your points in short, bulleted phrases and avoid high-level jargon.
 However, you don’t want to overcorrect and go lowbrow, either.
 Avoid colloquialisms, hyperbole, and humor.